Coderrs/pages-gh/professional-services.md

 company.

 ### Our primary differentiators are
-- AVCS.dev is unique Sydney based Australian bridge to off-shore providers, delivering superior value and flexibility.
+- AVCS is an unique Sydney based Australian bridge to off-shore providers, delivering superior value and flexibility.
 - A complete range of performance services – from staff expansion to fully managed QA outsourcing services (including managed testing environments &amp; infrastructure)